 WHERE TO STAY IN BEIJING?

-I stayed the Beijing International Hotel, not far from Jianguomen metro station.
+I stayed in the Beijing International Hotel, not far from Jianguomen metro station.
 The hotel was good, but not in the best location.
 I still had to take the metro every day in order to move around the city.
 But, that wasn’t really a problem, because Beijing is a very big city.
-You will inevitably have to use the metro to arrive to places that you want to visit.
+You will inevitably have to use public transport to arrive to places that you want to visit.

-However, there are better locations where you can choose to stay, which is either near Wangfujing pedestrian street or the area near Xidan metro station.
+However, there are better locations where you can choose to stay, which is either near Wangfujing pedestrian street or the area near Xidan.
 Both locations are full of shops and restaurants.

 In fact, you would want to visit these areas while you are in Beijing.
 Additionally, both locations are within the walking distance from the Forbidden City.

-I was in Beijing for 4 days, which was enough time to see the most famous historical sites.
+I was in Beijing for 4 days, which was enough time to see the most famous historic sites.
 Because of their size or location, three of them require nearly one full day.
 But, there is much more to see and do in Beijing, in case you decide to stay longer.
-This is what I visited during my stay:

 Tiananmen Square is a big square, in the centre of Beijing.
 Its name comes from the Tiananmen (Gate of Heavenly Peace).
 The gate is in the north part of the square and it separates it from the Forbidden City.